viant/endly/doc/workflow/README.md

 ## Best Practice

 1) Delegate a new workflow request to dedicated req/ folder
-2) Variables in  Init, Post should only define state, delegate all variables to var/ folder
+2) Variables controlling workflow state:  Init, Post should only define state, if you decide to delegate then to external file use var/ folder
-3) Flag variable as Required or provide a fallback Value
+3) Flag variable as Required or provide a fallback Value when applicable.
-4) Use [Tag Iterators](https://github.com/viant/neatly#tagiterator) to group similar class of the tests
+4) Group similar functionally tasks into a reusable workflow.
-5) Since JSON inside a tabular cell is not too elegant, try to use [Virtual object](https://github.com/viant/neatly#vobject) instead.
+5) For complex workflow like regression consider using the following
-6) Organize sequential simple tasks [into inline workflow](../pipeline).
+    - [actions template](https://github.com/viant/endly/tree/master/doc/inline#actions-template) if inline workflow format is used
-7) Organize functionally cohesive complex tasks into workflows.
+    - [tags templates](https://github.com/viant/neatly/#loading-repeated-data-with-tags-template) if neatly workflow format is used

 Here is an example directory layout.